MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sql-server-r-tutorials.md

 + [Data Science Deep Dive with R and SQL Server](../tutorials/deepdive-data-science-deep-dive-using-the-revoscaler-packages.md)

   Learn how to use the functions in the RevoScaleR packages.
 Move data between R and SQL, and switch compute contexts to suit a particular task.
-You will create models and plots and move them between your development environment and SQL Server.
+Create models and plots, and move them between your development environment and SQL Server.

   **Audience:** For data scientists or developers who are already familiar with the R language, and who want to learn about the enhanced R packages and functions in Microsoft R by Revolution Analytics.